crocokyle/ClaimForm-Importer/README.md

 ```
 - Run the app, where `<source-folder>` is the folder containing your CMS1500 forms:
 ```
-ClaimForm-Importer.exe <source-folder>
+ClaimForm.exe <source-folder>
 ```
-- There are completed demo in the data folder of the release
+- There are sample forms in the `sample-data` folder of the release
 ```
-ClaimForm-Importer.exe data/test
+ClaimForm.exe sample-data/test
 ```
 ## Planning
 <img src="img/whiteboard.png">